xyt0098/xyt0098.github.io/_pages/about.md

   - /about.html
 ---

-My name is Yitao Xu.
+My name is Yitao Xu (徐一涛).
 Welcome to my homepage!

 I am a exchange master's student in Computer Science at [École polytechnique fédérale de Lausanne (EPFL)](https://www.epfl.ch/en/).
 Before the exchange semester, I was a master's student at [KTH Royal Institute of Technology](https://www.kth.se/en), majoring in Machine Learning.